L.M. Reid is an Irish writer who has published many articles. She makes prize-winning Halloween decorations and shows you how here.

 Whenever possible, I prefer to make Halloween costumes for my children rather than buy them.
 They tell me who they want to be for trick–or-treating well ahead of time so I can plan, shop, and make their costumes from scratch.

-This year, my eldest son wanted an unusual Halloween costume; he didn't just want to be Superman—he wanted to be Clark Kent, too!
+This year, my eldest son wanted an unusual Halloween costume; he didn't only want to be Superman—he wanted to be Clark Kent, too!
 He really does think outside the box, that child.

 - White shirt